+1. Compliance provides a more accurate cost analysisBy undertaking a comprehensive analysis that incorporates compliance-related costs, you can assertain real business value.
+The initial analysis typically does not take into account the third party-related expenses of due diligence, ongoing monitoring and a possible compliance failure.
 When these expenses are factored in, the business receives a more accurate view of the cost of working with that third party before a contract is signed.
 This can help the business save real money if it is determined in advance that the cost outweighs the benefit of the third party.

+2. Non-compliance fees and fines cost you more than moneyYou will be handed down penalties for bribery and accounting violations.
+And few are the customers who are excited about working with lawbreakers.
+Instead, they want to know their information is protected and that they are doing business with companies practicing legally and ethically.
 So then, violations turn customers away.
 That makes it hard for a company to recover its reputation, as there are no new customers to vouch for the trustworthiness of your business.
 The damage to brand reputation can often cost even more than those fines.

 3. Compliance gives you a competitive edgeOne ethical misstep can lead to ruin for your business in today’s activist, social media-fuelled culture.
 But the flip side is that compliance with regulation and ethics can serve as a differentiator from your competitors.
 Bosses need to ensure third parties aren’t going to get them in trouble.
 And as a third party, being able to demonstrate compliance can help land that deal.

 A strong compliance program thoroughly vets partners, which reduces business risk.
 This then empowers new revenue streams in new markets.